Create a Home Screen Shortcut on Android TV & NVIDIA Shield

 Let’s get started.

-By far the easiest method to add a shortcut to your Android TV home screen is using TV App Repo.
-This app has been around for years, and although you won’t find it on the Google Play Store, it’s well worth installing it on your device.
+The easiest method to add a shortcut to your Android TV home screen is by using TV App Repo.
+This app has been around for years, and although you won’t find it on the Google Play Store, it’s well worth installing on your device.

-In only a couple of clicks, TV App Repo creates a shortcut for most Leanback apps, system apps or webpages.
-From there, you can add those shortcuts to your home screen’s App row just as you would with any other app.
+TV App Repo creates a shortcut for most Leanback apps, system apps, or webpages in only a few clicks.
+From there, you can add those shortcuts to your home screen’s App row like any other app.

 Although this never happened to me, I’ve only needed to use it with a handful of apps.
-I recommend trying this method first and then using method #3 if you run into problems.
+I recommend trying this method first and then using method #3 if you encounter problems.

 Other users found there were certain apps that you couldn’t create shortcuts for this way.
-I ran into that problem trying to create a shortcut for Skype on my Android TV.
+I ran into that problem trying to make a shortcut for Skype on my Android TV.

-If that happens to you, you can still create a shortcut manually using the Android TV App Launcher Builder website that I discuss in the next section.
+If that happens to you, you can still manually create a shortcut using the Android TV App Launcher Builder website I discuss in the next section.

 Pros: